asash/gsasrec/Readme.md

 Our code is based on the `aprec` framework from our recent [reproducibility work](https://github.com/asash/bert4rec_repro), so you can use the original documentation to learn how to use the framework.

 ## GSASrec and GBCE info info
-**gSASRec** is a SASRec-based sequential recommendation modelthat utilises more negatives per positive and gBCE loss:
+**gSASRec** is a SASRec-based sequential recommendation model that utilises more negatives per positive and gBCE loss:

 ```math
 \begin{align}